 The Level 2 Certificate in the Principles of Horse Care is an accredited Level 2 qualification.
-The course will be delivered at Greenmount Campus, Antrim on a Wednesday evening from 7.15pm until 9.30pm, over an eight week period from the 16th January to 20th March 2019.
+The course will be delivered at Greenmount Campus, Antrim one evening per week from 7.15pm until 9.30pm, over an eight week period starting in January 2020.

 Who is the course for?

 The course is aimed at participants wanting to gain a recognised qualification in horse care without having to attend college on a full-time basis, for example private owners, small scale breeders, leisure riders and non-equine veterinary nurses are all potential participants.
 No previous equine experience required.